liafernando/Data-Structures-and-Algorithms/README.md

 2. ** Open and the folder and run the main file**

-For Futher details Contact: Ameli Fernando
+*For Futher clarifications Contact: Ameli Fernando